puppetlabs/puppet-docs/source/puppet/4.2/reference/ssl_attributes_extensions.markdown

 ### Recommended OIDs for Attributes

-Custom attributes can use any public or site-specific OID, **with the exception of the OIDs used for core X.509 functionality**.
-This means you can't re-use existing OIDs for things like subject alternative names.
+Custom attributes can use any public or site-specific OID, **with the exception of the OIDs used for core X.509 functionality.** This means you can't re-use existing OIDs for things like subject alternative names.

 One useful OID is the "challengePassword" attribute --- `1.2.840.113549.1.9.7`.
 This is a rarely-used corner of X.509 that can easily be repurposed to hold a pre-shared key.
 The benefit of using this instead of an arbitrary OID is that it appears by name when using OpenSSL to dump the CSR to text; OIDs that `openssl req` can't recognize are displayed as numerical strings.